nteract/semiotic/public/assets/markdown/ordinalframe.md

 - `curve`: The `d3-shape` style curve interpolator used for the shape (defaults to `curveCatmullRom`).
 Not honored in radial projection because the diagonals play have with them.

-### Joy Plot Settings
+### Ridgeline Plot Settings

 - `curve`: The `d3-shape` style curve interpolator used for the shape (defaults to `curveCatmullRom`).
 Not honored in radial projection.
-- `amplitude`: An amount of pixels to overflow the height into the adjoining column (defaults to `0` which is more like a Joyless Plot if you ask me).
+- `amplitude`: An amount of pixels to overflow the height into the adjoining column (defaults to `0` which is more like a Ridgeline Plot if you ask me).

 ### Contour Settings